alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 My issue is that people take this too far.
 Look, writing beautiful code takes time.
 Writing *legible* code does not.
 Real variable names and useful comments reduce the complexity of the mental model of your code, which makes it easier to catch bugs.
-This is especially important in machine learning, where bugs don't surface as compiler errors, they surface as 20% drops in performance.
+This is especially important in machine learning, since bugs don't surface as compiler errors, they surface as mysterious 20% drops in performance.

 ![Dota 2 reward curve](/public/grad-school-5years/bug-comparison.png)
 {: .centered }